 The next cohort will begin Spring 2024 (January).

 UT's DNP program is a high-quality program that has been designed with the student experience as the priority.
 We understand the busy schedule of an actively practicing clinician.
 Every detail of the DNP student experience has been designed so that the student can focus on completing the degree, not being frustrated by the technology or unnecessary requirements.
 Students benefit from small class sizes; organized, knowledgeable, efficient and available faculty and staff with flexible virtual office hours; qualified faculty with diverse clinical and research experience; the latest technology for online delivery; clear expectations for success with the DNP project; expert help with statistics and completion of the DNP project; asynchronous delivery that fits the working clinician's busy schedule; complete orientation to all aspects of the DNP experience, including installation of required software; and technology support that is second to none.

-The DNP degree is a clinical doctorate that requires 1,000 post-baccalaureate precepted clinical hours as stated in The Essentials of Doctoral Education for Advanced Nursing Practice (AACN, 2006).
-This is divided into a minimum of 500 clinical hours for the master’s level and 500 hours for the DNP.
+APRNs in the DNP program will need to have 1,000 post-baccalaureate precepted clinical hours.
+The APRN and Leadership DNP students will have a minimum of 500 post-baccalaureate clinical hours to meet The Essentials: Core Competencies for Professional Nursing Education (AACN, 2021).
+In addition, APRNs will demonstrate a minimum of an addional 500 hours of post-baccalaureate precepted clinical hours for their nurse practitioner education.
 Evidence of completion of a minimum of 500 clinical hours in a master’s APRN curriculum must be proven prior to acceptance into the DNP program.
-Acceptable proof of the 500 clinical hour completion includes APRN national certification AND one of the following:
+Acceptable proof of the 500 clinical hour completion includes APRN national certification AND completion of the UT clinical hours verification form to be signed by one of the following:

-- An official letter from the mentor who supervised the required practice experience hours.
+- The mentor who supervised the required practice experience hours.

 Six part-time semesters.

 The DNP program is offered part-time over six consecutive semesters.